Sabryr/social-coding/README.md

 ```
 ## Question 4

-Which of these is derivative work?
+Which of these are derivative work?
 Answer 1: Download some code from a website and add on to it
 Answer 2: Download some code and use a function in your code
 Answer 3: Changing the code